versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 Since this is a progressive series, each article builds upon the previous, conceptually.
 Even though the code for each article stands alone, this can help you decide where to start:

-### Readers without experience with HTML or JavaScript
+### Beginners: readers without experience with HTML or JavaScript

 If you don't yet have experience using HTML and JavaScript, but you'd like to complete this series either to learn more about programming against the VersionOne API, or just to figure out more about Web APIs and REST, try some of